Skip to main content

 Trigger -> Thought -> Feeling -> Behavior -> Consequence

 Most people focus on the behavior itself, trying to suppress or force it through willpower.
-CBT intervenes upstream - it targets the thought and feeling that precede the behavior, which is where lasting change actually happens.
+CBT intervenes upstream.
+It targets the thought and feeling that precede the behavior, which is where lasting change actually happens.

 CBT was developed by psychiatrist Aaron Beck in the 1960s and has since accumulated one of the largest evidence bases in psychological research.
-Hundreds of randomized controlled trials have demonstrated its effectiveness for conditions ranging from depression to eating disorders to substance use - all of which involve entrenched behavioral patterns.
+Hundreds of randomized controlled trials have demonstrated its effectiveness for conditions ranging from depression to eating disorders to substance use, all of which involve entrenched behavioral patterns.

 The Core CBT Insight for Habit Change

-At the root of most bad habits is a cognitive distortion - a systematically inaccurate way of thinking that makes the behavior feel more justified than it is.
+At the root of most bad habits is a cognitive distortion, a systematically inaccurate way of thinking that makes the behavior feel more justified than it is.

 Examples: